opencredo/angular2-boilerplate/README.md

 Simple book store application with CRUD operations using Angular 2 (2.0.0-alpha.27)

-ExpressJS serves as the backend with mocked data
+ExpressJS serves as the backend with mocked data & services

 Supported browsers: Chrome